 - Departmental trainings and workshops

-If you need help with any of theses issue, don’t hesitate to call:
+If you need help with any of these issues, don’t hesitate to call:

 UW CareLink is the employee assistance program provided for PEBB benefits-eligible UW employees, their dependents, and other household members.
 Initial services are provided at no cost, and the call is toll-free.
 UW CareLink is available nationwide 24 hours a day, 7 days a week.
-(For TTY use 877-334-0489 FREE).
+(For TDD 800-697-0353).

-For all these issues, UW CareLink provides in-person counseling.
-Work with a licensed professional to help you sort through your concerns to make your life easier.
+UW CareLink provides someone to talk to when life’s challenges arrive.
+Work with a guidance consultant to help you sort through your concerns to make your life easier.
 You receive five free in-person counseling sessions for each issue you work to solve.
-UW CareLink matches you with counselors who are the right fit for your situation and who have offices near your work or home.
+UW CareLink can match you with counselors who are the right fit for your situation and who have offices near your work or home.

 It’s hard to know where to start when you need legal advice.
-UW CareLink gives you easy access to an attorney.
-Call to schedule a free 30-minute phone consultation, and if you continue to work with the attorney after the advising session, you’ll get a 25 percent fee reduction.
+Call UW CareLink — they will talk with you about your situation and schedule a phone appointment for you with one of their in-house attorneys.
+If you need immediate help, you can be connected to an attorney directly.
+If you need representation, a local attorney will be located and you will receive a 30-minute consultation; if you continue to work with the attorney after the advising session, you’ll get a 25 percent fee reduction.
 Examples of legal areas covered include:

 - Wills and trusts